 The average director of an ASX 100 company is male, in his early 60s, receives a fee of more than $200,000 a year, and is likely to be on other top boards, according to a survey by the Australian Council of Superannuation Investors.

 The survey shows progress in appointing women directors has been slower in smaller companies.
 While women held 22.7% of board seats in ASX 100 companies, they only held 13.7% of the seats in the next ranking ASX 101 — ASX 200 companies.
 However, momentum is growing for the appointment of more women on boards — 37% of new director appointments to ASX 100 companies last year were women.
 And the proportion of board seats held by woman had doubled over the past decade.

 Female company directors tend to be younger than men.
 Just over 60% of the women company directors were between 40 to 60, while only 27% of male company directors were in this age bracket.

-Adam Posen, president at Peterson Institute, explains the findings of the study on corporate profits linked to gender diversity in the video below.
+Adam Posen, president at Peterson Institute for International Economics, explains the findings of the study on corporate profits linked to gender diversity as follows:

 Progress for Women on Boards in Many Countries

 Positive results with women on boards have moved many countries to debate mandatory quotas for female company directors.